EmmaSteinman/cs372/project/pintos_1.md

 For project 1, the tests will probably run faster in Bochs.
 For the rest of the projects, they will run much faster in QEMU. `make check` will select the faster simulator by default, but you can override its choice by specifying SIMULATOR=--bochs or SIMULATOR=--qemu on the `make` command line.

 You can also run individual tests one at a time.
-A given test t writes its output to t.output, then a script scores the output as "pass" or "fail" and writes the verdict to t.result.
+A given test `t` writes its output to `t.output`, then a script scores the output as "pass" or "fail" and writes the verdict to `t.result`.
 To run and grade a single test, `make` the .result file explicitly from the build directory, e.g. `make tests/threads/alarm-multiple.result`.
 If `make` says that the test result is up-to-date, but you want to re-run it anyway, either run `make clean` or delete the .output file by hand.

 By default, each test provides feedback only at completion, not during its run.
 If you prefer, you can observe the progress of each test by specifying VERBOSE=1 on the `make` command line, as in `make check VERBOSE=1`.
 You can also provide arbitrary options to the `pintos` run by the tests with PINTOSOPTS='...', e.g. `make check PINTOSOPTS='-j 1'` to select a jitter value of 1 (see section [1.1.4 Debugging versus Testing](pintos_1.md)).